hellocoop/hello-nextjs-sample/README.md

 You will need:

-- a [Vercel](https://vercel.com) account linked to your GitHub account
+- A [Vercel](https://vercel.com) account linked to your GitHub account
 - Vercel CLI that is logged into your Vercel account

 ```sh